 - Infection – Often there are hidden infections within the body, especially in your gut or mouth.
 Gum disease is a factor that can cause a heart attack so make sure to be diligent about taking care of your oral health.
 Treat all infections immediately.

 - Blood Pressure – keep it at normal levels.
+Track it with a blood pressure monitor.

 - Toxins – This includes chemicals we are exposed to in our environment, personal care products, household products, smoking, and pesticides.
 Don’t spray Raid when you see a bug.
 Use integrated pest management instead.
 Water and vinegar can be used to clean just about anything.
 In makeup and other personal products be concerned with parabens, BHA, BHT, Coal tar dyes (p-phenylenediamine), DEA, Dibutyl phthalate, Formaldehyde, perfume, PEG compounds, Petrolatum, siloxanes, Sodium laureth sulfate, Tricolsan.